 |George Sylvester Viereck's magazine, The Fatherland (1914)|

-Imagine the scene outside his father-in-law’s home, about 20 people milling around in the warm August night, shouting that he should leave the city and never return.
+Imagine the scene outside his father-in-law’s home, about 20 people milling around in the warm August night, shouting that he should leave the suburb of Mt.
+Vernon, N.Y. and never return.

 Did George Sylvester Viereck push aside the drapes to peer out the parlor window?
 Apparently the presence of two policemen guarding the front door did not reassure him of his own safety.

-And so as the dog days waned in the summer of 1918, George left his wife and two sons with her father and returned to the city.
+And so as the dog days waned in the summer of 1918, George left his wife and two sons with her father and returned to Manhattan.
 From there he would continue to edit his two magazines, The International and The Fatherland.
 In their pages he strongly supported Germany throughout the Great War, which the U. S. had entered in April 1917.

 Later, his work would be labeled propaganda.

 The child of a German actress and – purportedly – one of Kaiser Wilhelm II's unacknowledged sons, George immigrated to the U. S. at the age of 13.
 Known as Sylvester or “G.S.V.,” he graduated from City College of New York with literary aspirations, having published a small volume of verse in 1904 while he was still a student.
 In 1907, George published a second collection of poems which won national attention.

 |George Sylvester Viereck as a young man|

 After college, George traveled frequently to his native land.
 He developed a particular interest in foreign affairs and became a German nationalist.

 In 1915, agitated by the debate over U. S. involvement in the war, George helped found a nationwide antiwar group called Friends of Peace.
 The group immediately demanded that the U. S. stop supplying ammunition to England and that England lift its blockade of German ships.

 Friends of Peace wasn’t really a pacifist organization.
 Rather, it intended to prevent an alliance between the U. S. and England.
 Its members were largely Americans of German and Irish descent who had a natural – understandable – antipathy toward England.
 They included scholars, clergy, publishers, and business executives.